 The existing soils within the areas of any proposed retaining walls and site walls should be overexcavated to a depth of 3 feet below foundation bearing grade and replaced as compacted structural fill as discussed above for the proposed building pad.
 Retaining wall or site wall foundations may also be supported within sandstone bedrock materials with no further overexcavation.
 Any disturbed or low strength fill soils within any of these foundation areas should be removed in their entirety.
-The overexcavation areas should extend at least 3 feet beyond the foundation perimeters, and to an extent equal to the depth of fill below the new foundation system.
+The overexcavation areas should extend at least 3 feet beyond the foundation perimeters, and to an extent equal to the depth of fill below the new foundations.
+Any erection pads for tilt-up concrete walls are considered to be part of the foundation system.
 Therefore, these overexcavation recommendations are applicable to erection pads.
 The overexcavation subgrade soils should be evaluated by the geotechnical engineer prior to scarifying, moisture conditioning to within 0 to 4 percent above the optimum moisture content, and recompacting the upper 12 inches of exposed subgrade soils.
 The previously excavated soils may then be replaced as compacted structural fill.